sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 #### Exceeding Resource Limit

-If a container tries to exceed its resource limit, you might assume that kubthen the behaviour of kubernetes differs for different Resource.
+If a container tries to exceed its resource limit, you might assume that kubernetes will either prevent the container from exceeding the resource or will kill the container.
+Both the assumptions are true but it differs on which resource exceeds the limit.

-- If container's CPU usage tries to exceed, kubernetes throttles the CPU so that it doesn't exceeds the limit.
+- If container's CPU usage tries to exceed, kubernetes throttles the CPU so that container doesn't exceeds the limit.
-- If container's Memory usage tries to exceed, kubernetes throttles the CPU so that it doesn't exceeds the limit.
+- If container's Memory usage tries to exceed, kubernetes will let the container use more memory than its limit.
+If a container tries to consume more memory than its limit continuously, then the pod will be terminated.

-### Memory

-By default, a container runnin